 I CAN.
 AND, I WILL.

-Sign up to run the inaugural (in person) race dedicated to Liv's unwavering spirit and help raise money for uncompensated care at Seattle Children's to ensure that families in our area can focus on their children's wellbeing, not the medical bill in their mailbox.
+Sign up to run the 3rd annual race dedicated to Liv's unwavering spirit and help raise money for Seattle Children's to ensure that families in our area can focus on their children's wellbeing, not the medical bill in their mailbox.

 Proceeds from this fun run will benefit uncompensated care at Seattle Children’s Hospital, which provides medical care to children in our region regardless of a family’s ability to pay.